christophhagen/StateModel/Readme.md

 In those cases `StateModel` may be a good choice.
 It allows you to define relational models very similar to SwiftData, but with less management overhead, faster integration, and even advanced features like database synchronization.

-The main idea is to flatten models into a very simple, generic structure, so that you can use a standard database without modifications.
-Just define your models in code, and don't worry about tables, schemas, or any of the low-level details.
-Then use your models like any other classes, while the model logic fetches all values directly from the database.
-In addition to the simple usage, `StateModel` even works with SwiftUI, provides transactions, historic data, and a simple mechanism to synchronize/merge databases.

 ```swift
 @Model(id: 1)
 final class Item {